All Episodes

 In this case, that's what they're suggesting is going to occur.

-The remote viewers not only located disaster in all of the sites that they were looking at, uh not all of them, but in a significantly high proportion.
+The remote viewers not only located disaster in all of the sites that they were looking at, not all of them, but in a significantly high proportion, significantly high proportion.

-Go and look at uh the interview and he'll dis d describe that proportion exactly because he's uh very much accurate about it.
+Go and look at the interview, and he'll describe that proportion exactly because he's very much accurate about it.

-Um but the displacement waves, I mean getting back to that, in this case they think are driven that uh uh from something that comes from the sky.
+Okay, but the displacement waves, I mean, getting back to that, in this case, they think are driven from something that comes from the sky.

-And the uh sites that they have chosen uh are not um uh they didn't choose any inland sites, so we don't have any real understanding from their viewpoint from their data set what's going on.
+And the sites that they have chosen are not, they didn't choose any inland sites, so we don't have any real understanding from their viewpoint, from their data set, what's going on.

-But if you merge it with with our crude data approach from 2003, four and five that yielded the background data set that we operated under with some of our most remarkable uh most spectacular until recently um uh hits, that data set included as a background to it, this long-term projection for this thing, the global coastal event that was all part of this other thing that I thought was actually manifesting in 2008.
+But if you merge it with our crude data approach from 2003, 4, and 2005, that yielded the background data set that we operated under with some of our most remarkable, most spectacular until recently Hits,

-But um we had a uh I won't go into all of the details there because it's middle of the night, but you can go back and read our old reports and you can get the description of the global coastal event.
+But we had a, I won't go into all of the details there because it's middle of the night, but you can go back and read our old reports and you can get the description of the global coastal event.

-Within that global coastal event, one of the weird parts of it you just couldn't fathom was the water actually appeared to the descriptor could be read either way.
+Within that global coastal event, one of the weird parts that we just couldn't fathom was the water actually appeared to the descriptor, could be read either way.

 The water could be described as not only a wave, but also a resulting period in which the water levels were significantly reduced.

-Like, you know, 30 meters, forty meters reduced to the point where all the global ports that survived were useless.
+Like, you know, 30 meters, 40 meters reduced to the point where all the global ports that survived were useless.

 Couldn't get a ship to them.